-- 1.2cm (1/2-inch) piece of fresh ginger, cut into thin pieces.
+- 1/2-inch (1.2 cm) piece of fresh ginger, cut into thin pieces.
 Ginger helps get rid of the “fishy” taste.

 - White pepper (optional)

-- Use a big pot, add 6 cups of chicken stock or water, and 1 tsp of chicken powder.
-Bring it to a boil.
-Add winter melon cubes, dried mushrooms, ginger and shredded dried scallops (If you use crab meat, add them later).
+- Use a big pot, add 6 cups of chicken stock, and bring to a boil.
+Add winter melon cubes, dried mushrooms, ginger, and shredded dried scallops (If you use crab meat, add it later).
 After it returns to a boil, turn the heat down to medium and let it simmer for 45 minutes.

-- Turn the heat back to high, add prawns (shrimp) and crab meat, cook for about 2-3 minutes until the prawns and the crab meat are cooked.
+- Turn the heat back to high, add shrimp and crab meat, cook for about 2-3 minutes until the prawns and the crab meat are cooked.

 - Add cornstarch to a small bowl, mix it well with 3 tbsp of water.
 Add the mixture to the soup.
 After it returns to a boil, turn off the heat.